Dublin lock-out: Escalation

 Strikers used mass pickets and intimidation against strike-breakers, who were also violent towards strikers.
-The Dublin Metropolitan Police carried out a baton charge st worker's rallies.
-On 31 August 1913, the DMP attacked a meeting on Sackville Street (Noé O'Connell Street) that had been publicly banned.
+The Dublin Metropolitan Police carried out a baton charge at worker's rallies.
+On 31 August 1913, the DMP attacked a meeting on Sackville Street (now known as O'Connell Street) that had been publicly banned.
 It caused the deaths of two workers: James Nolan and John Byrne.
 Over 300 more were injured.

 The baton charge was a response to the appearance of James Larkin, who had been banned from holding a meeting, to speak for the workers.
 He had been smuggled into William Martin Murphy's Imperial Hotel by Nellie Gifford, the sister-in-law of Thomas MacDonagh, and spoke from a balcony.
-The event is remembered as Bloody Sunday, a term used for two subsequent days in 20th-century Ireland and for the murderous charge of police in the Liverpool general strike.
+The event is remembered as Bloody Sunday, a term used for three subsequent days in 20th-century Ireland and for the murderous charge of police in the Liverpool general strike.
 Another worker, Alice Brady, was later shot dead by a strike-breaker as she brought home a food parcel from the union office.
 Michael Byrne, an ITGWU official from Kingstown, died after he had been tortured in a police cell.

 Connolly, Larkin and ex-British Army Captain Jack White formed a worker's militia, the Irish Citizen Army, to protect workers' demonstrations.

 For seven months, the lock-out affected tens of thousands of Dublin families.
 Murphy's three main newspapers, the Irish Independent, the Sunday Independent and the Evening Herald, portrayed Larkin as the villain.
 Influential figures such as Patrick Pearse, Countess Markievicz and William Butler Yeats supported the workers in the media.

 End

 The lock-out eventually concluded in early 1914, when the TUC in Britain rejected Larkin and Connolly's request for a sympathetic strike.
 Most workers, many of whom were on the brink of starvation, went back to work and signed pledges not to join the ITGWU.
-It was badly damaged by its defeat in the Lockout and was further hit by the departure of Larkin to the United States in 1914 and the execution of Connolly, one of the leaders of the Easter Rising in 1916.
+It was badly damaged by its defeat in the Lockout and further hit by the departure of Larkin to the United States in 1914 and the execution of Connolly, one of the leaders of the Easter Rising in 1916.

 The union was rebuilt by William O'Brien and Thomas Johnson.
 By 1919, its membership had surpassed that of 1913.

 Many of the blacklisted workers joined the British Army since they had no other source of pay to support their families, and they found themselves in the trenches of World War I within the year.

 Although the actions of the ITGWU and the smaller UBLU had been unsuccessful in achieving substantially better pay and conditions for workers, they marked a watershed in Irish labour history.
 The principle of union action and workers' solidarity had been firmly established.
 No future employer would ever try to "break" a union as Murphy had attempted to with the ITGWU.
 The lock-out had damaged commercial businesses in Dublin, with many forced to declare bankruptcy.